 Mistakes Can Be Corrected

 Before attending classes in the School of Dr.Antonov, I was a very ordinary, average parent, who built her relationships with the children on the following stereotype: I am a mother, I love my children, I care about them, I wish them good, I am older, I have more experience — and I know better what must be done and how it must be done.
 And so I have the full right to establish rules, to impose my views, to give orders, to require that the children obey and to punish them if the result does not meet my expectations.
 Any freedom of will was allowed only within those limits, which corresponded to my ideas of what is good and what is bad.
 In everything, there was my struggle with children, because I tried to make them what I want them to be.
-This struggle went on with varying success: they frequently resisted, did not obey, were rude, refused to carry out my requests and orders.
-It was painful to me, because I believed that they do it to spite me: after all, I knew what was good!
+This struggle went on with varying success: they frequently resisted, did not obey, were rude, and refused to carry out my requests and orders.
+It was painful to me, because I believed that they did it to spite me: after all, I knew what was good!
 Mutual resentments grew like a snowball.

 And it would have continued so until the end of my incarnation if one day I had not said to myself: ”That's it!
 Enough!
 I have to do something, since I reached deadlock”.